Anchusa azurea

 The genus name Anchusa comes from the Greek 'ankousa', which is the name of a root pigment once used for cosmetic purposes.

-Numerous cultivars have been selected for garden use, of which 'Loddon Royalist' has gained the Royal Horticultural Society's Award of Garden Merit.
-Other cultivars include 'Dropmore', 'Feltham Pride', 'Little John', and 'Opal'.
+Numerous cultivars have been developed for garden use, including 'Dropmore', 'Feltham Pride', 'Little John', 'Loddon Royalist' and 'Opal'.

-In the US, it's suitable for hardiness zones 3–8.
+In the US it is suitable for hardiness zones 3–8.
 It grows best in full sun with good drainage, and is drought tolerant once established.
-It may be susceptible to leaf-miner and powdery mildew.
+It may be susceptible to leafminer and powdery mildew.